 Rules vary between National Forests and BLM districts, but there are often similarities.
 Here's a summary of the basic rules that apply to most federal public lands.

-A better question is "where can't I camp?" which we'll get to shortly.
+A better question is "where can I not camp?" which we'll get to shortly.
 Because if you're in a National Forest or on BLM land you can camp almost anywhere.
 There are literally millions of acres of land open to dispersed camping.

-There are millions of established dispersed campsites too.
+And there are millions of established dispersed campsites.
 Many of these are in beautiful natural settings...at the edge of a forest meadow, along a trout filled creek, or in a clearing with a scenic mountain view.

-It's always best to choose one of these established campsites, rather than to make your own.
-That way we keep our environmental impact to a minimum.
-A bonus is that these campsites often come with a fire ring and sometimes furniture like seating cut from downed trees.
+It's always best to choose one of these established sites.
+This keeps our environmental impact to a minimum.
+A bonus is that these sites often come with a fire ring and sometimes furniture like seating cut from downed trees.

 There are several ways you can go about finding these established dispersed campsites.
 One way is to simply explore the area.

 The first thing to do is get off the pavement.
 Once you reach a dirt road that's "drivable" take it.
 You'll often find several dispersed campsites down these dirt roads.

 In general, most sites will be closer to the main road.
 The further you stray from civilization, the fewer campsites you'll find.